SSWConsulting/SSW.TinaCMS.LandingKit/_docs/CardCarousel.md

         - `buttonLink`: The name of the icon from the `icons` field the button uses
         - `icon`: The name of the icon from the `icons` field the button uses
 - `icons`: a dictionary containing the icons the user can chose from as React components
+- `callbackFunctions`: A dictionary of callback functions the user can bind to any button in `buttons`